Brielle, New Jersey

 Brielle is a borough located in southern Monmouth County, in the U.S. state of New Jersey, along the Manasquan River.
-As of the 2020 United States census, the borough's population was 4,982, its highest decennial count ever and an increase of 208 (+4.4%) from the 4,774 enumerated at the 2010 census, which reflected a decline of 119 (−2.4%) from the 4,893 counted at the 2000 census.
+As of the 2020 United States census, the borough's population was 4,982, its highest decennial count ever and an increase of 208 (+4.4%) from the 2010 census count of 4,774, which in turn reflected a decline of 119 (−2.4%) from the 4,893 counted in the 2000 census.

-Brielle was formed as a borough by an act of the New Jersey Legislature on April 10, 1919, from portions of Wall and Township, based on the results of a referendum passed on June 3, 1919.
+Brielle was formed as a borough by an act of the New Jersey Legislature on April 10, 1919, from portions of Wall Township, based on the results of a referendum passed on June 3, 1919.
 The borough was named after Brielle, Netherlands.

 History

 Archaeological excavations along what is now Birch Drive reveal temporary Lenape Native American settlements.
 The Lenape practiced farming in other parts of Monmouth County much of the year, and they visited the wooded areas in what is now Brielle for hunting and fishing.

 The area was originally part of Shrewsbury Township and the first settlers were primarily farmers, and the area became known as Union Landing.
 In colonial times, salt was an important preservative, and before the American Revolutionary War, most of it was imported from Great Britain.
 The Union Salt Works opened around the outbreak of the war, and on April 5, 1778, several British Loyalists attacked and burned the salt works and other buildings.
 A year later, the salt works reopened and continued to operate through the duration of the war.

 Early in the 19th century, Shrewsbury Township was divided, and the area became part of Howell Township which was further divided in 1851, when the area became part of Wall Township.
 On July 7, 1881, a group of businessmen purchased several acres of land and formed the Brielle Land Association with the intention of building vacation homes.
 The quaint riverside charm of the area reminded one of the developers of another pastoral town on a river which he had visited, Brielle, in the Netherlands.

 Author Robert Louis Stevenson vacationed in Brielle for most of May 1888.
 During his stay he wrote a portion of his book The Master of Ballantrae and gave Osborn Island the nickname "Treasure Island" which was the title of one of his previous books.